AUSTRALIAN UNION OF STUDENTS

 Before the "sexual revolution" of the 1960s, it was possible to be a bachelor or a spinster.
 Now, with the abolition of censorship, we are subject to a constant bombardment of sexually explicit material.
 Even if we don't watch television, we see women walking down the street practically naked.
 Under these circumstances, virtually everyone needs to get a girlfriend or boyfriend of the opposite sex while at school, and needs to get married while in their teens.

 People are reluctant to get involved with someone because it adds uncertainty to their live.
-They see how other people have got their fingers burnt.
+They see how other people have got their fingers burned.
 There are, however, certain principles in selecting a girlfriend / boyfriend that will lead to a problem free relationship.
 Problems arise where people are unaware of or ignore these principles.

 You shouldn't be going out with a girlfriend or boyfriend of the opposite sex unless they would be a suitable person to marry.
 This is because you are likely to become emotionally attached to this person, and end up marrying them.
 Then if they are incompatible, you will have the unpleasantness of a divorce and their getting custody of your children and wealth.
 Make sure they appear compatible before going out with them.